p-costa/SNaC/utils/snac_grid_generator/README.md

 exists, the current dimensions remain unchanged and nearby feasible totals are offered as buttons that can be balanced immediately.
 Setting the target to zero disables this additional export check.

+The Grid quality panel is populated by `Check` and `Update`.
+It reports total cells and ranks, the exact minimum and maximum local cell counts under SNaC's base-plus-remainder partitioning, their max/min load ratio, global spacing range, maximum adjacent-cell ratio, worst tensor-product cell aspect ratio, maximum interface-spacing ratio, and storage.
+Coordinate storage counts the minimum double-precision rectilinear face arrays; SNaC grid storage counts the exact four-array binary payload and configured number of copies.
+It is not an estimate of complete solver-field memory.

+The JSON and Markdown buttons regenerate a complete report from current project state.
+Reports contain the validation messages and navigable diagnostics, global and per-block metrics, per-axis metrics, every connected interface, and SNaC binary storage.
+No timestamp is included, so identical projects produce byte-identical reports.

 ## Grading Modes